topgenorth/MyLittleRangeBook/code/cli/README.md

 # Overview

-This is the course code for the CLI stuff.
+This is the source code for the CLI stuff.

 ## Requirements